Arwaalmrzoqi/AraIslaMorals/README.md

 ---

 #### 2. Declarative Prompting (`declarative_prompting_script.py`)
-**Purpose:** This method _“explicitly”_ asks the model to select between a moral and immoral action.
+**Purpose:** This method explicitly asks the model to select between a moral and immoral action.
 It evaluates the model's _“explicit”_ moral reasoning when given a clear choice.

 **Process:**
 1. A prompt is constructed containing the _norms_ (_base norm_ and/or _descriptive norm_), _situation_, and _intention_ with two options: option 1 (moral action) and option 2 (immoral action).